mchalko/iot-2023-1/README.md

 ### Description

 This is a project for IoT course at the university of Oulu.
 Aim of the [assignment](assignment.pdf) was to create a basic IoT pipeline, while using a remote MCU testbed provided by [FIT IOT-LAB](https://www.iot-lab.info/).
 Our implementation is a simple, single-node weather app.
-The end-node acquires weather data, such as temperature, pressure and light, and sends them to server.
+The end-node acquires weather data, such as temperature, pressure and light, and sends them to a server.
 The server keeps valid data in a database and visualizes it using a custom web interface.

 ![Local Image](images/diagram_of_project.png)